peter1357908/Resistance-Online-Server-/doc/protocol.md

 }
 ```

-if the message is longer than
+if the message is longer than 255 characters, a fail message is sent back to the sender instead of broadcasting the message to everyone.

 if the client is an existing player, broadcast to the corresponding `sessionID` on event `chat`:
 ```